-When JEN becomes aware of an LV voltage issue at a customer's point of connection, primarily through customer complaint, an investigation is launched in which portable power quality monitoring devices are installed at the site for seven days to check for compliance with the EDCoP.
-If the results obtained from these devices confirm that there is a network problem, JEN will undertake one of the following corrective actions:
+When JEN becomes aware of an LV voltage issue at a customer's point of connection, primarily through customer complaint, an investigation is launched in which portable power quality monitoring devices are installed at the site

-• Distribution transformer off-load tap change;

-- Upgrading distribution substation; - Load balancing across the three phases of the LV circuits; - Re-conductoring of LV circuits; or - Review zone substation voltage set points, which may include applying line drop compensation or float voltage for dynamic voltage management.
+- Distribution transformer off-load tap change; - Upgrading distribution substation; - Load balancing across the three phases of the LV circuits; - · Re-conductoring of LV circuits; or - Review zone substation voltage set points, which may include applying line drop compensation or float voltage for dynamic voltage management.

-With the availability of five-minute snapshots of power quality data and the establishment of an advanced data analytics platform, JEN now conducts a desktop assessment before deciding the need to install a portable power quality monitoring device.
+With the availability of five-minute snapshots of power quality data and the establishment of an advanced data analytics platform, JEN now conducts a desktop assessment before deciding whether to install a portable power quality monitoring device.